Breaking Through Fitness Plateaus: Why EMS Works When Nothing Else Does

 Optimal Integration Protocol:

-This approach provides the best of both worlds: the specificity and skill development of traditional training plus the comprehensive muscle activation and novel stimulus of EMS.
+This approach provides the best of both worlds: the specificity and skill development of traditional training plus the comprehensive muscle activation and novel stimulus of Electro Muscle Stimulation.

 Beyond Muscle: Metabolic and Hormonal Benefits